huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_database_privilege.md

 * `db_name` - (Required, String, ForceNew) Specifies the database name.
 Changing this creates a new resource.

-* `users` - (Required, String, ForceNew) Specifies the account that associated with the database.
+* `users` - (Required, List, ForceNew) Specifies the account that associated with the database.
 This parameter supports a maximum of 50 elements.
 Structure is documented below.
 Changing this creates a new resource.

 The `users` block supports: